Billboard Hot 100 #1 Hit of the Year Band Member Partners with UREEQA

-Kitchener, ON, Mar 3, 2021 - (ACN Newswire) - When it comes to musical artists, Bryce Soderberg is a veteran.
+HK / Ontario, CA, Mar 4, 2021 - (JCN Newswire) - When it comes to musical artists, Bryce Soderberg is a veteran.
 Not only is he a member of Lifehouse, a band that had a Billboard Hot 100 #1 Hit of the Year, but he has also had massive success as a multi-platinum producer and songwriter in his own right.
 Now he is choosing UREEQA to protect his body of work.

 The relationship between technology and musicians has been tumultuous over the course of recent history.
 Advancements in technology have allowed musicians to experiment with different sounds, create new instruments and even genres.
 Without technology, musicians would not be able to capture their original sound and compositions to be cemented in history.
 Evolving from records and eight-tracks to compact discs and now digital files.